 A note of caution, though: Growth stocks are risky.
 You can win big, but you can lose big as well.
 It takes a certain type of investor to seek out growth stocks; not everyone is willing to roll the dice.
 If you're not that person, you can still be successful with other strategies.

 But if you are that person, this is the place to be.
 At Motley Fool Rule Breakers, our co-founder David Gardner has been finding and recommending disruptive companies since 2004.
-Since then, Rule Breakers has beaten the S&P 500 by a remarkable 21 percentage points!
+Since then, Rule Breakers has beaten the S&P 500 by a remarkable 25 percentage points.
 Better yet, David's been able to deliver such amazing returns to our community through a fairly simple approach.

-David looks for earth-shattering companies.
+To put it simply, David looks for earth-shattering companies.
 Sometimes he picks a winner, and sometimes he doesn't.
-For instance, earlier this year, David recommended buying First Solar
+For instance, in 2007 and 2008, David recommended buying Take-Two Interactive

 Sure, I could provide you with a list of the stocks I think will be great for 2020, but I'd be lying if I said they were a sure thing.
 I'd rather tell you which types of stocks to look for.
 Find an industry that has tons of potential -- our team specifically looks at nanotechnology, alternative energy, and biotechnology -- and then find a company with the ability to be a market leader and a constant innovator.
 If you can get in early on something like Intuitive Surgical, you'll be set for the next decade.

 If you want help getting started, the Rule Breakers team is offering a 30-day free trial.
-You'll receive access to all of David's past and present recommendations, in addition to the eight stocks he thinks you should buy right now.
+You'll receive access to all of David's past and present recommendations, in addition to the five stocks he thinks are "best buys now."
 If being a Rule Breaker is part of your investing DNA, click here for more information.